rpp2205-sdc-atacama/rpp2205-yuchen-QA/README.md

 # Retail Q&A | Back-end services for e-commerce web app

-Our 3 software engineer rebuilt back-end API service for a monolithic to service-oriented micorservices to support our existing e-commerce site in this project.
-The service I built was scaled to meet the demands of production traffic with 8000rps with < 1s response time with 0% error rate.
+Our 3 software engineers rebuilt back-end API service for a monolithic to service-oriented micorservices to support our existing e-commerce site in this project.
+The service I built was scaled to meet the demands of production traffic with 8000RPS with < 40ms response time with 0% error rate.

 ## Techonologies Used